 Churchill Downs suspends Bob Baffert for 2 years after Medina Spirit's failed drug test

-The suspension will be effective immediately and last through the conclusion of the 2023 Spring Meet at Churchill Downs Racetrack.
+The suspension is effective immediately and continues through the conclusion of the 2023 Spring Meet at Churchill Downs Racetrack.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Baffert or any trainer employed by Bob Baffert Racing Stables will not be allowed to enter horses in races or apply for stall occupancy at any CDI-owned racetracks.
+Baffert or any trainer employed by Bob Baffert Racing Stables will not be allowed to enter horses in races or apply for stall occupancy at any of the seven CDI-owned racetracks.

 "This decision follows the confirmation by attorneys representing Bob Baffert of the presence of betamethasone, a prohibited race-day substance, in Medina Spirit’s bloodstream on the day of the 147th running of the Kentucky Derby in violation of the Commonwealth of Kentucky’s equine medication protocols and CDI’s terms and conditions for racing," a statement read.